kgyebnar/N64_arduino_UNO/README.md

 # N64 arduino UNO converter...
 This is the modification of unforgiven512s code, i had some difficulities to using the cheap chinese N64 controller.
-The "A" button was completly "flickering" state no metter what i did...this completely ruining the usability of the controller.
+The "A" button was completly "flickering" state no matter what i did... - PSU filtering, etc...this completely ruining the usability of the controller.
-I spent couple of hours to identify the root couse of the problem...looks like the controller sending "garbage" before the first command.
+I spent couple of hours to identify the root cause of the problem...looks like the controller sending "garbage" before the first command.

 Finally I found the solution: sending some initialising command before we start to talk with the N64 controller (sending 0x00 to the controller before we doing anything else...)
 After this mod the code below works perfectly with 2 controllers.